Paediatric Healthy Living Program

 Referral Process

-Referrals are accepted from Primary Care Providers who have assessed children to meet the above outlined eligibility criteria.
-We also accept referrals from parents; if you are concerned about your child’s weight or health and would like to have our Nurse Practitioner assess if they are eligible for our program, please call us directly at 807-684-6058.
+Referrals are accepted from health care providers who have assessed the child/youth to meet the above outlined eligibility criteria.
+We also accept referrals from parents; if you would like to see if your child is eligible for our program, please call us at 807-684-6058 to arrange a screening appointment with our Nurse Practitioner.

 How do I get there?